 Perhaps some of my feminist friends will be upset with me because of this stance.
 Besides, they may say, I am not a woman, so I have no right to state my opinion.

 But face the facts.
 Trump won; a majority of white female voters voted for him.
 Republicans control the House, the Senate, and a majority of legislatures and governorships.
-Soon they will control the Supreme Court.
+Soon they may have overwhelming control the Supreme Court.
 Politics requires compromise.
 For tens of millions of Americans, abortion is a moral outrage and is the defining factor on how they vote.
 Late-term abortions are rare.
 Are you comfortable aborting a nine month old fetus?
 Reasonable restrictions on late-term abortions are a worthwhile compromise, if that’s what it takes to avoid GOP control of all levels of government, and if that what it takes to win on other issues dear to progressives.

 Reasonable restrictions on late-term abortions are like reasonable restrictions on guns: something that a vast majority of people want but that political extremism makes very hard to enact.